Managing your Mooring Licence

 Selling your licensed vessel

-Before the boat changes hands, remove all permit stickers for the current season and return them to us at:
+Before the boat changes hands, remove all stickers for the current season and return them to us at:

 Marine Administration